“There is a different definition of failure in Minnesota...in Silicon Valley it’s a celebration for learning.”

 Business students from the Fachhochschule Trier will visit St. Thomas (May 27th to June 1st) to engage in simulated contract negotiations with St. Thomas students as part of the International Business Law course.

-Last week, students in the Business Law and Ethics in the European Union class met with a worldwide food production company and representatives from the European Commission in Belgium, and in Germany met with legal professionals from the German Institution of Arbitration.
+Students in the Business Law and Ethics in the European Union class met with a worldwide food production company and representatives from the European Commission in Belgium, and in Germany met with legal professionals from the German Institution of Arbitration.
 The underlying message from each of these meetings was no matter what, when it comes to international business, you should aim for win-win.

 Food is the international form of hospitality, writes MBA student Lindsey Buhrmann.
 On her short term abroad experience she spent time talking about differences in economic and employment issues in each country her class visited.